SPL Pohjois-Suomen piiri

-The SPL Pohjois-Suomen piiri (Northern Finland Football Association) is one of the 12 district organisations of the Football Association of Finland.
-It administers lower tier football in Northern Finland.
+The SPL Pohjois-Suomen piiri (Northern Finland Football Association) was one of the 12 district organisations of the Football Association of Finland.
+It administered lower tier football in Northern Finland.

 Background

 Suomen Palloliitto Pohjois-Suomen piiri, commonly referred to as SPL Pohjois-Suomen piiri or SPL Pohjois-Suomi, is the governing body for football in Northern Finland.
 Based in Oulu, the Association's Director is Esa Saajanto.

 Member clubs

 League Competitions

 SPL Pohjois-Suomen piiri run the following league competitions: